hunter101/docs/source/index.html.md

 # Authentication

 The API uses [JSON Web Tokens](https://jwt.io/) for authentication where necessary.
 For the rest of this documentation we refer to these as JWT's.
-To obtain a JWT use the `/authorise` endpoint.
+To obtain a JWT use the `/authenticate` endpoint.

 Tokens are issued for a lifetime of 15 minutes which should be enough to undertake any action via the API.
-We may impliment long lived tokens based on feedback, but as this is carries an inherent security risk, we require re-authentication with each set of actions.
+We may implement long lived tokens based on feedback, but as this is carries an inherent security risk, we require re-authentication with each set of actions.

 API requests expect for the API token to be included in all API requests to the server in an `X-Auth-Token` header as follows: